-Though their name might suggest they’re just for shielding your eyes from the sun, the best cycling glasses will do much more than that.
+Though their name might suggest they’re just for shielding your eyes from the sun, the best cycling glasses and sunglasses will do much more than that.

 Protecting your eyes from the elements and hazards, such as insects or grit from the road, is also incredibly important.

 Like anything you wear when riding, such as a road bike helmet, a decent pair of cycling glasses needs to be durable, comfortable and should ideally offer some versatility – either through interchangeable or photo-chromatic (light-sensitive) lenses.

 Of course, they also need to look the business.
 Let’s be honest and admit that choosing the best cycling glasses is as much about fashion as it is about protection, and there’s nothing wrong with that.

 As with any cycling product though, there are far too many brands, styles and price points for any one person to trawl through.
 With that in mind, our expert testers have selected what they believe are the best cycling glasses on the market right now.